 - Adjustable Censorship: The game's content levels can be set from "Adult", "Moderate", and "Family."
 The setting affects the voice clips and animations featured, and alternate labels can be applied to the playfield elements to match.
 However, even the mildest "Family" level will include some fart jokes.

-- Did You Just Punch Out Cthulhu?: Hitting the Death drop-down target shows Death getting hit in the face with a pinball.Death: "Great!
+- Did You Just Punch Out Cthulhu?: Hitting the Death drop-down target shows The Grim Reaper getting hit in the face with a pinball.Death: "Great!
 Now the whole world is laughing at me."

 - Farts on Fire: During "Fart Multiball", Peter shoots flames out of his rear.